Clothing in Spanish

 When we conjugate llevar puesto [noun], we need to keep in mind that

 - the verb llevar matches the subject of the sentence,

 - the adjective puesto matches the noun that the subject of the sentence is wearing!

-The best way to learn how to describe what you’re wearing is to practice every day as you’re getting dressed!
+The best way to learn how to talk about clothing in Spanish and describe what you’re wearing is to practice every day as you’re getting dressed!
 I suggest adding the articles every time so that you get extra practice with the new vocabulary!
 As an example, let me tell you what my morning looked like:

 Yo me pongo el pantalón.
 Yo me pongo la playera.
 Yo me pongo las calcetas.
 Yo me pongo los zapatos.
 Me pongo gorra antes de salir.
 Al estar afuera, pienso, ¡llevo puesta toda esta ropa!

 I put on pants.
 I put on a T-shirt.
 I put on socks.
 I put on my shoes.
 I put on a cap before I leave.
 Once I’m outside, I think, “I’m wearing all these clothes!”

 Now it’s YOUR turn to practice!
 Book your FREE CLASS with us so that you can tell us all about your favorite clothes and when you like to wear them!